rubik/radon/docs/intro.rst

 Cyclomatic Complexity corresponds to the number of decisions a block of code contains plus 1.
-This number (also called McCabe number) is equal to the number of possible paths through the code.
-It is therefore equivalent to the number of test cases it should take to completely cover the block.
+This number (also called McCabe number) is equal to the number of linearly indipendent paths through the code.
+This number can be used as a guide when testing conditional logic in blocks.

 Radon analyzes the AST tree of a Python program to compute Cyclomatic Complexity.
 Statements have the following effects on Cyclomatic Complexity: